February 21, 2020Categories:

 2) Build the Hugo Site

 The whole reason for needing a build step is that only the content source files are version controlled (not the generated site files).
 This step runs the Hugo generator.
-I couldn’t find a publicly available container image which was compatible with Cloud Build, so I created my own (based on this example) and posted it to DockerHub: https://hub.docker.com/r/sidpalas/cloud-builder-hugo.
+I couldn’t find a publicly available container image that was compatible with Cloud Build, so I created my own (based on this example) and posted it to DockerHub: https://hub.docker.com/r/sidpalas/cloud-builder-hugo.

 # build hugo site - name: 'sidpalas/cloud-builder-hugo:0.64.1'